hadrienl/starter-node-browser-sync-babel/README.md

 ### @routes

 This decorator must be set on a route class.
 It's job is to set automatically all the routes.
-There is no parameter.
+This decorator take the following params:

+* `middlewares`: Middlewares to apply on each routes of this class.
+Must be a `function` or array of `function`s.

 ### @get, @post, @patch, @put, @del

 Each method can have a or many method set.
-This decorator take some params :
+This decorator take the following params:

 * `route`: The route when the method will be fire
-* `middlewares`:  The middlewares to attach to the route
+* `middlewares`:  The middlewares to apply to the route.
+Must be a `function` or array of `function`s.

 ### Exemple

 ```
 // server/routes/users.js
-import {routes, get, post, patch, del} from '../decorators/routes'
+import {routes, get, post, patch, del} from '../decorators/routes';

-@routes
+import {myMiddleware} from './my-middleware';
+import {authMiddleware} from './auth';

+@routes({
+  middlewares: myMiddleware
+})
 export default class Users {
   @get({ route: '/users' })
   getUsers (req, res) {